radiac/django-tagulous/docs/upgrading.rst

             # For a custom tag tree model:
             #model = orm['myapp.MyTagTreeModel'].objects.rebuild()

+3. Since version 0.10.0 :ref:`option_tree` cannot be set in :ref:`tagmeta`;
+   custom tag models must get their tree status from their base class.

-3. In version 0.10.0, ``TagOptions.field_items`` was renamed to
+4. In version 0.10.0, ``TagOptions.field_items`` was renamed to
    ``TagOptions.form_items``, and ``constants.FIELD_OPTIONS`` was renamed to
    ``constants.FORM_OPTIONS``.
 These were internal, so should not affect your code.

-4. The tag parsers now accept a new argument to control whether space is used as a delimiter or not.
+5. The tag parsers now accept a new argument to control whether space is used as a delimiter or not.
 These are internal, so should not affect your code, unless you have written a custom adaptor.

 .. _upgrade_0-8-0: